unoplatform/uno.extensions/doc/Learn/Tutorials/Navigation/Advanced/HowTo-UsePanel.md

 ### 4. Switching between views

-* Now, you can switch between views by clicking on the `Button` controls - no `Frame` required!
+* You can now switch between views by clicking on the `Button` controls - no `Frame` required!
 The `Panel` region will automatically toggle the visibility of the corresponding views.